Catsvilles/talks-tutorials-workshops/readme.md

-# SuperCollider tutorials, talks and workshop material
+# Tutorials, talks and workshop material

 Here you will find the code, manuscripts and material for my tutorials, talks and workshops.